161st Street–Yankee Stadium station

 The 161st Street–Yankee Stadium station is a New York City Subway station complex shared by the elevated IRT Jerome Avenue Line and the underground IND Concourse Line.
 It is located at the intersection of 161st Street and River Avenue in the Highbridge and Concourse neighborhoods of the Bronx.
-It is generally served by the 4 train at all times; the D train at all times except rush hours in the peak direction (unless there is an event at Yankee Stadium, and in such event, express trains will stop); and the B train during rush hours.
+It is generally served by the 4 train at all times; the D train at all times except rush hours in the peak direction (unless there is an event at Yankee Stadium); and the B train during weekday rush hours and middays.

 The combined passenger count for 161st Street–Yankee Stadium station in 2019 was 8,254,928, making it the busiest station in the Bronx and 49th busiest overall.
 This station is one of only two station complexes in the Bronx (the other being 149th Street–Grand Concourse).
+There is also a New York City Police Department (NYPD) transit precinct at the station.